beaker-project/beaker-project.org/dev/tech-roadmap.rst

 More flexible job prioritisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Armed with the new user group and system pool models, and the new event
+Armed with the new user group and access policy models, and the new event
 driven approach to scheduling, it becomes possible to offer system owners
 much greater control over which recipes are selected to run on their
 systems.